turingschool/backend-curriculum-site/module3/lessons/sending_email_in_rails.md

 Let's follow that route to the Advice Controller's create action.
 Before updating this action, let's keep familiarizing ourselves with the code.
 Take a look at what's happening:

 ⭐ What is `@advice = AdviceGenerator.new`?
 Explore the AdviceGenerator class.
 What's going on in there?
 Take some time to dissect what's happening.\
 ⭐ Put a `binding.pry` in under `@advice = AdviceGenerator.new` and run your tests.
 Try some things out-- what methods do you have available to call on `@advice`?
+What happens when you call `@advice.message`?
+What happens when you run `@advice.message` again?

 Alright, let's get back to updating the create action to call our mailer! 💌